The Lindsay Society for the History of Dentistry: Origins

 The Lindsay Club was formed in 1962, the idea of dental surgeon J. E. McAuley.
 He was inspired by the Osler Club, a society for those interested in the history of medicine, of which he was a member.
 The new club was intended to perform the same function for the history of dentistry and was named after Lilian Lindsay, the first woman to qualify as a dentist in the UK and a president of the British Dental Association.
 The first meeting of the Lindsay Club was held in October 1962, two years after Lindsay's death.
 At a later date the club was renamed The Lindsay Society.

 Meetings

-The Lindsay Society holds meetings at the British Dental Association headquarters in Wimpole Street, London and an annual meeting each year usually in the home town of the current president.
-There is an annual Lilian Lindsay memorial lecture each year at annual British Dental Association conference.
+The Lindsay Society holds meetings in London and an annual meeting each year usually in the home town of the current president.
+There is an annual Lilian Lindsay memorial lecture each year.
 The society is affiliated to the British Society for the History of Medicine.